 Sparta was content to keep to itself and provided army and assistance when necessary to other states.
 Athens, on the other hand, wanted to control more and more of the land around them.
 This eventually led to war between all the Greeks.

 Athens had a Mediterranean climate with great amount of precipitation, whereas Sparta had fairly temperate but very dry climate.
 Due to soil erosion and less vegetation, water was a very scanty commodity in Sparta.

 Family ties in Athens were stronger and women were legally the dependents of their husbands or their father.
 They could own no property apart from the family.
 In Sparta, women had rights that other Greek women did not have.
 In Sparta women were stronger and they formed liaisons with men as they chose.
 They could also own property by themselves.
 In Athens women did chores such as weaving or cooking, but in Sparta the women were free of all such chores.

 War between Athens and Sparta

-Athens and Sparta were two rival city-states, the latter had a very well trained military stength and soldiers and the former boasted a good navy.
+Athens and Sparta were two rival city-states, while the latter had very well trained military and soldiers, the former boasted of a good navy.
 Athens and its allies, known as the Delian League, came into conflict with the Spartans and the Peloponnesian league, and in 431 BC a war broke out between the two cities - a war based on trade routes, rivalries, and tributes paid by smaller dependent states.

 Sparta was mainly an agricultural land because of its inland location.
 The most important imports were metals.
 In Sparta, men were mainly warriors; others were slaves.
 Their economy was mainly based on agriculture.
 Athens economy was dependent more upon trade.
 Athens became the foremost trading power of the Mediterranean by the 5th century BC.